UW-Hydro/MetSim/README.md

 implementation allows for the daily simulation of:

 -   Mean daily temperature
--   SWE
+-   Snow Water Equivalent (SWE)
 -   Incoming shortwave radiation
 -   Cloud cover fraction
 -   Potential evapotranspiration
 -   Vapor pressure

-**Disaggregation of daily simulation values to sub-daily timesteps**
+**3. Disaggregation of daily simulation values to sub-daily timesteps**

-Daily data from given input or simulated via the forcings generation component of MetSim can be disaggregaed down to sub-daily values at intervals specified in minutes (provided they divide evenly into 24 hours).
+Daily data from given input or simulated via the forcings generation component of MetSim can be disaggregated down to sub-daily values at intervals specified in minutes (provided they divide evenly into 24 hours).
 The operation of these algorithms is also described in[^1].

 Depending on the setup of these various components MetSim can be used for different purposes.
-For examples on how you can use MetSim see the examples page.
+For examples on how you can use MetSim see the examples page in the [documentation](http://metsim.readthedocs.io/en/develop/).

-This documentation is a work in progress.
-If you don't find what you're looking for here, check out metsim's Github page.

 Getting Started
 ===============